-About a month ago we reported on BlackRock’s failure to disclose a conflict of interest involving the outside business activity of one of its key portfolio managers, Daniel Rice III.
+A few weeks ago we reported on BlackRock’s failure to disclose a conflict of interest involving the outside business activity of one of its key portfolio managers, Daniel Rice III.
 In the time since, we’ve asked compliance officers and consultants how a multitrillion asset manager like BlackRock, with all its resources, could have suffered a compliance failure of this magnitude.
 The case highlights a number of areas where BlackRock’s processes appear to have lacked robustness.
-For other managers, there are a number of learnings from the case worth heading:
+For other managers, there are a number of learnings from the case worth heeding:

 Failure to confront: At BlackRock, Daniel Rice was the benchmark-beating super-stud energy partner hired in 2005 to strike lucrative deals.
 Bartholomew Battista was the compliance officer signing off on his dealings.
 Compliance consultants tell us it can be difficult for compliance professionals to confront influential dealmakers, especially so when they’re hauling in millions of profit for the firm.
 In the end, Battista became the sole BlackRock executive to pay a civil fine ($60,000) for the firm’s role in the Rice case, which compliance officers should take as a warning about their liability dangers in cases such as these, and the need to confront their colleagues as and when necessary and with sufficient rigor.
 It may not be sufficient for CCOs to ask the deal partners to submit certifications or answer questionnaires about their outside business interests.
 To determine whether or not any conflicts exist, a better approach might be to interview them, or members of their families, face to face.